BerndiVader/MythicSkriptAddon/readme.md

   Skills:
   - message{msg="Nice weather today!
 Isnt it, <target.name>?"}

+For RandomSpawner condition:

+RandomMonkey:
+  Mobname: Monkey1
+  Worlds: world
+  Chance: 1
+  Priority: 1
+  Action: replace
+  Conditions:
+  - skriptspawncondition{c=region;args=test}

 Skript part:

 on mythicmobs skriptconditionevent:

+	if condition-location is set:
+		if "%condition-name%" is "region":
+			set condition meet to false
+			set {_mobtypes::*} to condition-args split at "," set {_regionname} to {_mobtypes::1}
+			delete {_mobtypes::1}
+			# make a list of all arguments
+			set {_region::*} to regions at condition-location
+			loop {_region::*}:
+				if "%loop-value%" contains {_regionname}:
+					set condition meet to true
+					stop

 	if condition-name is "weather":
 		if condition-args is "clear":
 			if weather in world of condition-entity is clear: